mlaursen/react-md/packages/link/README.md

 $ npm install --save @react-md/link
 ```

-It is also recommended to install the following packages to the the full
+It is also recommended to install the following packages to the full experience.
-experience.

 ```sh
 $ npm install --save @react-md/theme @react-md/typography